How to Choose a Bitcoin Wallet?

 - If it's a web wallet, does the address begin with HTTPS?
 That offers greater security than an HTTP wallet.

 - How secure is authentication?
-Does it offer two-factor authentication (username and password plus some piece of information only you have)?
+Does it provide two-factor authentication (username and password plus some piece of information only you have)?

 - Does it have a multi-signature feature (if you want to use a wallet with multiple owners)?